-BACKGROUND distr in th measu PTR limit ensures that the gross radial power ribution remains consistent with the design values used he safety analyses.
-Precise radial power distribution rements are made during startup testing, after eling, and periodically during power operation. so th LCO 3 "AXIA on pr dimer of th fuel withi Distr Linea power density at any point in the core must be limited bat the fuel design criteria are maintained.
-Together, 3.1.6, "Control Bank Insertion Limits," LCO 3.2.3, at FLUX DIFFERENCE (AFD)," and LCO 3.2.4, provide limits bocess variables that characterize and control the three basional power distribution of the reactor core.
-Control bese variables ensures that the core operates within the design criteria and that the power distribution remains in the bounds used in the safety analyses.
-When Power bibution Monitoring System (PDMS) is OPERABLE, Peak ar Heat Rate and the linear power along the fuel rod the highest integrated power are measured continuously.
-APPLICABLE SAFETY ANALYSES s on QPTR preclude core power distributions that te the following fuel design criteria: a.
+BACKGROUND distr in th measu PTR limit ensures that the gross radial power ribution remains consistent with the design values used ne safety analyses.
+Precise radial power distribution urements are made during startup testing, after eling, and periodically during power operation.
+The power density at any point in the core must be limited so that the fuel design criteria are maintained.
+Together, LCO 3.1.6, "Control Bank Insertion Limits," LCO 3.2.3, "AXIAL FLUX DIFFERENCE (AFD)," and LCO 3.2.4, provide limits on process variables that characterize and control the three dimensional power distribution of the reactor core.
+Control of these variables ensures that the core operates within the fuel design criteria and that the power distribution remains within the bounds used in the safety analyses.
+When Power Distribution Monitoring System (PDMS) is OPERABLE, Peak Linear Heat Rate and the linear power along the fuel rod with the highest integrated power are measured continuously.
+APPLICABLE SAFETY ANALYSES ts on QPTR preclude core power distributions that the following fuel design criteria: a.
 During a small break Loss Of Coolant Accident (LOCA) the Peak Cladding Temperature (PCT) must not exceed 2200°F and during a large break LOCA there must be a high level of probability that the PCT does not exceed 2200°F (Ref.
 1); b.
 During a loss of forced reactor coolant flow accident, there must be at least 95% probability at the 95% confidence level (the 95/95 Departure from Nucleate Boiling (DNB) criterion) that the hot fuel rod in the core does not experience a DNB condition; с.
 During an ejected rod accident, the prompt energy deposition to the fuel must not exceed 200 cal/gm (Ref.
 2); and d.
 The control rods must be capable of shutting down the reactor with a minimum required Shutdown Margin with the highest worth control rod stuck fully withdrawn (Ref.
 3).

-The LCO limits on the AFD, the QPTR, the Heat Flux Hot Channel Factor ( $F_0(Z)$ ), the Nuclear Enthalpy Rise Hot Channel Factor ( $F{\Delta H}^N$ ), and control bank insertion, sequence and overlap limits are established to preclude core power distributions that exceed the safety analyses limits.
+The LCO limits on the AFD, the QPTR, the Heat Flux Hot Channel Factor ($F_0(Z)$), the Nuclear Enthalpy Rise Hot Channel Factor ($F{\Delta H}^N$), and control bank insertion, sequence and overlap limits are established to preclude core power distributions that exceed the safety analyses limits.